kieranbing/Digi-History_Week-Four/notes.md

 <p> - After looking for solutions on the discord I saw some others experiencing the same issue.
 It seems like the problem is server side, which makes sense since it is a java error.
 I shall download the server myself and run it on my machine, hopefully that fixes the problem. </p>
 <p> - After a long download I finally got Voyant Server working on my machine. </p>
 <p> - My initial corpus id was: 49f48aa297f23faaecb77e664a9f0650 </p>
+<p> - Played around with the data for a while.
+I wanted to see what they were saying about Canada, and try to figure out thier adittude towards my homeland. </p>
+<p> - Went looking for my own data to input. </p>